BY SOFO ARCHON

 How to Read a Book

 Be open to change.
-Reading a book can be a transformative experience.
+Reading a book can be a life-changing experience.
 You can start reading a book being one person and after you’ve finished it find yourself to be a whole different one.
 But in order for any change to happen in you, you first need to keep an open mind.
-While you read, leave your prejudices and egoism aside and let the book communicate its true messages to you–and most importantly, let it transform you.
+While reading, leave your prejudices and ego aside and let the book communicate its true messages to you.

 Enjoy.
-When we were children we were never allowed to choose which books to read and when to read them.
-Others always chose the books for us and made us read them, and as a consequence most of us developed a hateful attitude toward books and reading.
-But now, as a mature adult, you can choose to read the books you truly enjoy.
-When you go to a bookstore, don’t just pick any book, but find the ones that speak deeply to your mind and heart.
-Never read books you don’t enjoy, unless you are willing to waste your time.
+When we were children, we were usually not allowed to choose which books to read and when to read them.
+Others always chose the books for us and made us read them.
+As a consequence, most of us developed a hateful attitude toward books and reading.
+But now, as a mature adult, you can choose to read the books you truly want.
+When you go to a bookstore, don’t just pick any book; rather, find the ones that speak deeply to your mind and heart.
+Be sure not to read books that you don’t enjoy — unless, of course, if you are willing to waste your time.

 How to Not Read a Book

 Learn like a parrot.
 Most people do not read books because they are interested to truly benefit from them.
-Instead, they read to acquire as much information as they can in order to repeat what they have learned in a parrot-like fashion to others, with the sole purpose to appear intelligent and authoritative.
-Those people are involved in an egoistic game which reminds me of school children who memorize their lesson just to get better grades so as to make a good impression on their teachers and parents.
+Instead, they read them to acquire as much information as they can from them, just so they can repeat what they have learned in a parrot-like fashion to others, with the sole purpose to appear intelligent and authoritative.
+Those people are involved in an egoistic game which reminds me of school children who memorize their lessons just to get better grades and make a good impression on their teachers and parents.
 Such people not only try to fool others, but also themselves, by believing that they are smart and special individuals.
 In reality, they are just silly and shallow.

 Don’t allow yourself to be moved.
-There are books that can move us deeply, but not many of us allow this to happen, for various reasons.
-A book can bring to the surface of our consciousness many unwanted emotions and thoughts, so we tend to suppress them.
-In addition, there are people who don’t find it “right” to be moved.
-Some males, for example, think that it is not manly to be moved and cry.
-But until you let a powerful book stir your very being, you will not truly understand it and benefit from it.
+There are books that can move us deeply, but not many of us allow this to happen, and that’s for various reasons, with one being that a book can bring to the surface of our consciousness many unwanted emotions and thoughts, so we tend to suppress them.
+For example, there are many men who don’t find it “right” to be moved, thinking that it is not manly to be moved and cry.
+But until you let a book stir your very being, you will not truly understand it and fully benefit from it.

 Force yourself to read.
-From a very young age we have been taught to force ourselves to read books for some ulterior purpose.
-We have been taught to read in order to pass exams, get a degree, find a job, be smarter or whatever.
+From a very young age, we have been taught to force ourselves to read books for some ulterior purpose.
+We have been taught to read in order to pass exams, get a degree, find a job, be smarter, and so on.
 But there is a simple rule in life: force yourself to do anything and it will not make you happy.
-Reading a book by force will not let you get the most out of reading, since this way will keep you focused on that future end you have in mind, not allowing you to enjoy the process of reading itself.
+Reading a book by force will not let you get the most out of reading — on the contrary, it will keep you focused on that future end you have in mind, which won’t allow you to be absorbed in and enjoy the process of reading itself.